Get a free quote 877-850-1231

 0-3 days

-Note: These figures are based on Sherpa’s actual data from the past 12 months of vehicle shipments from North Carolina to Florida.
+Note: Updated for 2026.
+These figures are based on Sherpa’s actual data from the past 12 months of vehicle shipments from North Carolina to Florida.
 When choosing an auto transport company, it is crucial to select the best car shipping company by considering factors such as reliability, customer satisfaction, and transparency in pricing.

 KEY FACTORS